 The right investor conversation should inspect the operating system, not just the story.

-Folium's value is built from repeatable delivery capacity: how we discover, design, build, prove, launch, govern, and improve AI systems for businesses that need capability without chaos.
+Folium's value is built from repeatable delivery capacity: how we discover, design, build, test, launch, govern, and improve AI systems for businesses that need capability without chaos.

 Market